Jamesun875/Project5/Tests.md

 The detailed account information is listed below.
 You can still go to the CustomerAccount.txt and SellerAccount.txt to look at.

-Important: Do not delete CustomerAccount.txt and SellerAccount.txt, since those two are files stores all seller and customer account info
+Important: Do not delete CustomerAccount.txt and SellerAccount.txt, since those two are files stores all seller and customer accounts info

 ## Seller:
 - Username: cv